Meaning of Life

 Both phenomena, time and space, once were something new and became measurable.
 Without those differences between “before” and ”after” and between “here” and “there” time and space would not exist.
-Outside of our universe (or another one) time and space do not exist – and not before or after this or another universe.

 What does that mean for our understanding of “Eternity”, the Great Spirit, God, Allah?

 What does that actually mean for our human thoughts of an “afterlife”, of our “souls” after death, of a “paradise” or a “hell”?
 Can they really still be expected to exist?
 How could that be?
 Or, more likely and rationally indicated, do they not “exist” at all?

 Does that put even more emphasis on the meaning of our temporal human life, our purpose, direction, goals, accomplishments, and what we can still contribute to this existence during the remaining time of our actual lives here on Earth?

 Our created universe is, to the extent that we can observe it, relatively small and young when seen against the dimensions of eternity.
 If the size of our Milky Way galaxy is seen as a mere pinhead within our great universe, as one sees one of the many stars or galaxies on the nightly sky, then our whole universe has only a 300-meter diameter (if it had expanded from the moment of its creation, some 13.5 billion years ago, at the maximum speed possible in this universe, the speed of light – but possibly having expanded less, see the curvature of space under the influence of gravity as demanded by relativity theory, see the "black holes" in our universe) – and is only 4½ months old for us, if 1,000 of our years on Earth are seen as merely a second in the time of the evolution of our universe (but possibly less old on fast-moving parts of the universe, see the core of the relativity theory)!